lisasy/lisa_sy_gatsby/src/works/fb_content_warnings/index.md

     <p>
-      From 2015-2017, I led the product design to develop content warnings on Facebook to help people deal with unexpected, sensitive content that they encounter on Facebook.
-I understood, strategized, and collaborated with an interdisciplinary team to weigh different considerations and capacities from Facebook’s Policy and Machine-Learning team, to our international research team, with implementing an experience that would best solve our community’s needs.
-I also presented the strategy and design directly to Mark Zuckerberg to receive his feedback and guidance.
-      <strong>Today, the content warning is accessible on all platforms (web,mobile web,
-      iOS, Android) to 100% of Facebook’s global market, viewable most popularly on the News Feed. <u>It resulted in higher sentiment and decreased reporting of negative content on Facebook.</u></strong>
+      From 2015-2017, I led the product design to develop content warnings on Facebook to help people deal with unexpected, sensitive content that they encounter on Facebook. <strong>Today, the content warning is accessible on all platforms (web,mobile web, iOS, Android) to 100% of Facebook’s global market, viewable most popularly on the News Feed. <u>It resulted in higher sentiment and decreased reporting of negative content on Facebook.</u></strong>
     </p>
   </div>
 </div>